Over the last several months, I’ve had conversations with more than two dozen aspiring Ruby and Rails developers, both online and in person.

 Most SaaS apps have lots of features to appeal to the various user groups they serve.
 Eliminate the features you’ve never used and build a version that includes just the features you use often.

-You don’t have to replicate the UI exactly, unless you’re already a designer; just rebuild the core functionality / features in its simplest form.
+You don’t have to replicate the UI exactly, unless you’re already a designer; just rebuild the core functionality or features in its simplest form.

 In order to practice and complete your project, you need to focus your energy on one new skill at a time because dividing your attention between many new skills is a recipe for disaster; a recipe for extremely low skill acquisition.